cmccormack/FreeCodeCamp/README.md

 **Objective:** Build a CodePen.io app that is functionally similar to [this](https://codepen.io/FreeCodeCamp/full/aNyxXR/).

-Fulfill the below user stories.
+Fulfill the below user stories:
 * User Story: I can start a 25 minute pomodoro, and the timer will go off once 25 minutes has elapsed.
 * User Story: I can reset the clock for my next pomodoro.
 * User Story: I can customize the length of each pomodoro.